troystribling/BlueCap/README.md

 }
 ```

-`RawDeserializable` can also be implemented in a struct or class.
+<code>RawDeserializable</code> can also be implemented in a struct or class.

 ```swift
 struct Value : RawDeserializable {